Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Heralded remote entanglement generation

 So far, we have assumed that the input photon is in a pure state.
 In practice, however, a realistic photon source will emit a photon in a mixed state due to, e.g., experimental imperfections or fundamental limitations of the generation scheme.
 We now extend the above analysis to address this case, where the input photonic state is modeled as a statistical mixture of single-photon states~\cite{Fabre2020}.
 The input photon in a mixed state is given by

 where $\sum_l p_l \leq 1$, and ${u}_l(\Delta)$ are the mode functions.
-For the type-II networking with the incoming photon in Eq.~\eqref{S_eq:mixed_photon_state}, we straightforwardly expand the above results by replacing $|f(\Delta)|^2$ with $\sum_lp_l |u_l(\Delta)|^2$.
+For the sequential CAPS networking with the incoming photon in Eq.~\eqref{S_eq:mixed_photon_state}, we straightforwardly expand the above results by replacing $|f(\Delta)|^2$ with $\sum_lp_l |u_l(\Delta)|^2$.
 For this photonic state, the autocorrelation function is given by

 Thus, given $g^{(1)}(t, t^\prime)$ as the full characterization for the mode distribution of the photon, the fidelity and success probability can be calculated using the following relation for an arbitrary function ${h}(\Delta)$: